playcanvas/api-reference/README.md

 Then point your browser at `http://localhost:3000`.

+## Updating Submodules

+To update any of the submodules to latest commit of the `main` branch, do:

+    cd submodules
+    cd engine (or pcui, pcui-graph, etc)
+    git pull origin main
+    cd ..
+    cd ..
+    git add submodules
+    git commit -m "Updated submodule X to latest"

 ## Deployment

 The API reference is automatically deployed to GitHub Pages whenever the main branch is updated.